madhavan-raja/dioxus-rfb/README.md

 Reverse Flappy Bird but in Rust + Dioxus

-If you have `just`, run using the following command.
+If you have `just`, run it using the following command:

 ```bash
 just run